End of the year startup checklist

 I’ve assembled a checklist below of top 5 things I’ve seen founders do in and around the end of the year that position their companies for success in the next year.

 An annual post-mortem.
-What the company accomplished in 2012?
+What the company accomplished in the last year?
 What went well?
 What could the company have done better?
 This post-mortem is created by the management team with input from the company as a whole.
 Afterwards, the findings are presented to the board and the company in an all hands.

 Team evaluations.
 Pick a flavor: peer reviews, 360 degree evaluations or management reviews, annual reviews are essential to honest cultures in startups.
 Annual reviews are the best time to evaluate compensation, reward the top performers and begin to manage under-performers out of the organization.